vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 > ### {% icon hands_on %} Exercise 1
 >
 >  Create a new GitHub repository, give it a name and initialize it with a `README`-file.
 Upload [this file](../../../../assets/files/git-introduction/plot1.R) to the repository on GitHub.
 What is GitHub asking you to do?
-Which stage is ommitted when uploading a file directly to GitHub?
+Which stage is omitted when uploading a file directly to GitHub?
 >
 > Clone the repository to your computer.
 How many files are there in your local repository?
 >